bnorthan/inf-428-data-analytics-online/Module5/Terminology.md

 ## CLASSIFICATION

+[This article](https://medium.com/quick-code/regression-versus-classification-machine-learning-whats-the-difference-345c56dd15f7) talks about the differences between regression and classification.

 Classification is a type of machine learning where we identify "what" something is.
+In this case the labels are categories.

 * Identify a target variable
   * Fore examle type of animal (dog, cat)